Mickey93/aws/README.md

 # aws
-Responsible for setting up aws environments allowing for quick configuration of environments when creating new accounts.
-This is particularly useful if using AWS Free Tier where accounts need to be re-create every 12 months, this will ensure that the environments are created identically everytime.
+Responsible for setting up aws environments, allowing for quick configuration of environments when creating new accounts.
+This is particularly useful if using AWS Free Tier where accounts need to be re-create every 12 months since this will ensure that the environments are created identically everytime.

 ## Keywords